gametekker/zuuAnimation/readme.md

-# ZuuGPU Project
+# ZuuAnimation Project

 ## Introduction
-ZuuGPU is a project that efficiently generates a series of .png files of the graph of a complex function using CUDA.
+ZuuAnimation is a project that efficiently generates a series of .png files of the graph of a complex function using CUDA.
 It leverages GPU computation to create high-performance graphical outputs.

 the function to be plotted is f(z) = z * (c0)i * z ^ (c1)i